UK police locate potentially significant car in Manchester bomb investigation

-LONDON British police investigating last week's Manchester suicide bombing said on Friday they had evacuated an area in the city center after identifying a car which could be "significant" to their inquiry.
+LONDON (Reuters) - British police investigating last week's Manchester suicide bombing said on Friday they had evacuated an area in the city center after identifying a car which could be "significant" to their inquiry.

 Police are investigating the movements of Salman Abedi before he killed 22 people at a concert by U.S singer Ariana Grande on May 22, in the deadliest militant attack in Britain for 12 years.